 Competition authorities and regulatory authorities may not take the same approach when it comes to margin squeeze.
 Competition authorities have to ascertain whether dominant undertakings had abused their dominant position and therefore infringe Article 102 TFEU.
-It implies, first, that the dominant undertaking is a vertically integrated company dominant in the upstream market; second, that its competitors depend on its wholesale products to compete on a downstream market64; third, that it has a complete autonomy in its choice of conduct65.
+It implies, first, that the dominant undertaking is a vertically integrated company dominant in the upstream market; second, that its competitors depend on its wholesale products to compete on a downstream market; third, that it has a complete autonomy in its choice of conduct.
 Regulatory authorities may collaborate with competition authorities to demonstrate past dominant undertaking's misconduct in the sector they regulate.
 However, competition authorities penalise ex post behaviours while regulatory authorities' primary task regarding margin squeeze is to prevent market foreclosure's conducts from SMP operators, as well as encourage investment and competition with a forward looking approach.
 To prevent market foreclosure and encourage entry in the market, regulatory authorities may impose obligations to grant access to the SMP operator's network or facilities and may forbid predatory pricing.
 This is the key difference between the application of competition law and the application of ex ante regulatory framework when using margin squeeze tests.

-To prevent penetration pricing strategies and in general market foreclosure related to new NGA-based retail offer for example, regulatory authorities test the ex-ante economic replicability of the SMP operator's offer based on the same methodology, but not the exact same parameters, as in the margin squeeze test run by competition authorities66.
+To prevent unfair penetration pricing strategies and in general market foreclosure related to new NGA-based retail offer for example, regulatory authorities test the ex-ante economic replicability of the SMP operator's offer based on the same methodology, but not the exact same parameters, as in the margin squeeze test run by competition authorities.
 The ex-ante economic replicability test aims at deterring the SMP operator from using market foreclosure strategies in order to foster retail demand for NGA-based retail services when NGA-wholesale inputs are not subject to regulated access prices.
 The European Commission provides guidance on how this test should be run.
-The recommended method-
+The recommended methodology is based on competition authorities' ex post margin squeeze test.
+There are nonetheless two main differences between the approaches followed by competition authori-

-62 Commission's Guidance of 24 February 2009 on the Commission's enforcement priorities in applying Article 82 of the EC Treaty to abusive exclusionary conduct by dominant undertakings, § 63 et seq
+&lt;sup>65 Commission's Guidance of 24 February 2009 on the Commission's enforcement priorities in applying Article 82 of the EC Treaty to abusive exclusionary conduct by dominant undertakings, § 63 et seq

-63 Commission's Recommendation of 11 September 2013 on consistent non-discrimination obligations and costing methodologies to promote competition and enhance the broadband investment environment, Recital 62
+&lt;sup>66 Commission's Recommendation of 11 September 2013 on consistent non-discrimination obligations and costing methodologies to promote competition and enhance the broadband investment environment, Recital 62

-64 Commission's Decision of 21 May 2003 relating to a proceeding under Article 82 of the EC Treaty (Case COMP/C-1/37.451, 37.578, 37.579 - Deutsche Telekom AG), § 105-108 ology is based on competition authorities' ex post margin squeeze test.
-There are nonetheless two main differences between the approaches followed by competition authorities and regulatory authorities, which explain the choice of different parameters for the ex-ante economic replicability test.
-First, regulatory authorities do not refer to the past but must adopt a forward-looking perspective of the SMP operator's strategy; second, the ex-ante economic replicability test is not applied in every circumstance but only when three criteria are met67: i) Equivalence of Input (EoI) obligations are already implemented or are in the process of being implemented, ii) technical replicability is ensured, and iii) retail products are based on NGA regulated wholesale access inputs.
+&lt;sup>67 Commission's Decision of 21 May 2003 relating to a proceeding under Article 82 of the EC Treaty (Case COMP/C-1/37.451, 37.578, 37.579 - Deutsche Telekom AG), § 105-108 ties and regulatory authorities, which explain the choice of different parameters for the exante economic replicability test.
+First, regulatory authorities do not refer to the past but should adopt a forward-looking perspective of the SMP operator's strategy; second, the exante economic replicability test is not applied in every circumstance but at least when three criteria are met: i) Equivalence of Input (EoI) obligations are already implemented or are in the process of being implemented, ii) technical replicability is ensured, and iii) retail products are based on NGA regulated wholesale access inputs.
+Notwithstanding these differences expost tests may also be conducted by NRAs to verify the correctness of earlier ex-ante tests.
 Despite these differences, the EC aligned to some extent the procedure used by regulatory authorities to the one used by competition authorities.

-65 Case C-52/09 of 17 February 2011 Konkurrensverket v.
+&lt;sup>68 Case C-52/09 of 17 February 2011 Konkurrensverket v.
 Teliasonera, § 52

-66 Commission's Recommendations of 11 September 2013 on consistent non-discrimination obligations and costing methodologies to promote competition and enhance the broadband investment environment, § 56
+&lt;sup>69 Commission's Recommendations of 11 September 2013 on consistent non-discrimination obligations and costing methodologies to promote competition and enhance the broadband investment environment, § 56